alphagov/spotlight/README.md

 #### Command line ####

-Tests are divided into ones that work on both client and server (`test/spec/shared`) and ones that are server-only (`test/spec/server`).
+Tests are divided into ones that work on both client and server (`test/spec/shared`) and ones that are server-only (`test/spec/server`) and client-only (`test/spec/client`).

 `grunt test:all` runs all three of these tests in sequence:

 - `grunt jasmine_node` executes shared and server Jasmine tests in Node.js.
-- `grunt jasmine` executes shared Jasmine tests in PhantomJS.
+- `grunt jasmine` executes shared and client Jasmine tests in PhantomJS.
 - `grunt cucumber` executes Cucumber features through PhantomJS.

 `bundle exec cucumber --profile sauce` executes Cucumber features through